British Food in New York

 For an extra classy (and pricey) afternoon tea go to the iconic Palm Court at The Plaza.
 The beautiful bar serves a variety of tea, including Big Ben English Breakfast, with a wide array of chic bites, great for a special occasion.

 For an Afternoon tea with a hint of magic, try Alice’s Tea Cup.
 This Alice in Wonderland themed tea room is a charming place to escape the bustle for a nice cup of tea and a cake.
-This wonderland full of freshly baked cookies, cake, scones and dozens of different flavoured teas has three different locations in the Upper East and Upper West Side of New York.
+This wonderland full of freshly baked cookies, cake, scones and dozens of different flavoured teas has a location in the Upper East and Upper West Side.

 New York has an abundance of confectioners offering all kinds of sweets and chocolate.
 However, if you are looking for something typically British, head to Economy Candy in the Lower East Side.
 This Rivington Street store offers an inordinate selection of sweet treats from all over the world.
 From the UK, you can find classics like Aero, Cadbury, Maltesers and Mars.

 Looking for a traditional roast?
 Whether it be for Christmas, Thanksgiving or just a Sunday dinner.
 New York, as always, has something for you.